srushtiupase9/SKILLLAB_PROR-2026-Zenith/README.md

 Describe the final version of your project.

 **Response:**
+The final implementation consists of a sensor-based setup that reads inputs from a temperature sensor, gas sensor, and touch sensor.
+The data from these sensors is processed using a Python program.

+The system continuously displays temperature readings, indicates gas status as SAFE or DANGER, and detects user interaction through the touch sensor.
+When the touch sensor is activated, a “Help Required” message is displayed.

+All outputs are shown as text on a screen.
+The project focuses on sensing, condition checking, and clear output display.

 ## 17.2 What Works Well
+- Accurate and continuous temperature readings are displayed.
+- Gas sensor correctly identifies SAFE and DANGER conditions.
+- Touch sensor responds reliably and triggers the expected message.
+- Code execution is stable after resolving initial library and sensor issues.
+- Overall integration of multiple sensors works smoothly.

 ## 17.3 What Still Needs Improvement
+- No physical alert mechanisms such as buzzer or LED are implemented yet.
+- Output is limited to text display and not externally communicated.
+- Sensor calibration can be improved for more precise readings.
+- System can be extended with a display module (LCD) for better usability.

 ## 17.4 What Changed From the Original Plan

 How did the project change from the initial idea?

 **Response:**
+Initially, the plan included integrating additional output components such as LED indicators and buzzers for alerts.
+However, due to time constraints, the implementation was limited to displaying outputs on the screen.

+There were also initial issues with the temperature sensor and the Adafruit library, which required troubleshooting and replacement of the sensor.

+The final version focuses on core functionality — reading sensor data, processing it, and displaying meaningful messages — rather than implementing extended features.

 ---